South China Sea: Islands and seamounts

 The Spratly Islands spread over an 810 by 900 km area covering some 175 identified insular features, the largest being Taiping Island (Itu Aba) at just over 1.3 km long and with its highest elevation at 3.8 m.

 The largest singular feature in the area of the Spratly Islands is a 100 km wide seamount called Reed Tablemount, also known as Reed Bank, in the northeast of the group, separated from Palawan Island of the Philippines by the Palawan Trench.
-Now completely submerged, with a depth of 20 m, it was an island until it sank about 7,000 years ago due to the increasing sea level after the last ice age.
+Now completely submerged, with a depth of 20 m, it was an island until it was covered about 7,000 years ago by increasing sea levels after the last ice age.
 With an area of 8,866 km2, it is one of the largest submerged atoll structures in the world.

 Trade route

-The South China Sea is an extremely significant body of water in a geopolitical sense.
-The sea has historically been an important trade route between China, southeast Asia, and going to India and the west.
-A number of shipwrecks of trading ships that lie on the ocean's floor attest to a thriving trade going back centuries.
+The South China Sea has historically been an important trade route between northeast Asia, China, southeast Asia, and going to India and the west.
+The number of shipwrecks of trading ships that lie on the ocean's floor attest to a thriving trade going back centuries.
 Nine historic trade ships carrying ceramics dating back to the 10th century until the 19th century were excavated under Swedish engineer Sten Sjöstrand.

-Today it is the second most used sea lane in the world, while in terms of world annual merchant fleet tonnage, over 50% passes through the Strait of Malacca, the Sunda Strait, and the Lombok Strait.
-Over 1.6 million m³ (10 million barrels) of crude oil a day are shipped through the Strait of Malacca, where there are regular reports of piracy, but much less frequently than before the mid-20th century.
+Of the world's $16 trillion maritime shipping, $3.4 trillion passed through South China Sea in 2016.
+The 2019 data shows that the sea carries trade equivalent to 5 per cent of global GDP.